The Spring 2019 application is now closed.

 - support civic infrastructure to accelerate the growth of ideas and bring people from diverse social and economic backgrounds together.

 Such projects and programs will enable our communities to succeed in a rapidly changing world.
-After carefully reviewing the grant focus, submit a Letter of Intent (LOI) (not to exceed one page) that includes the following:
+After carefully reviewing the grant focus (below), submit a Letter of Intent (LOI) (not to exceed one page) that includes the following:

 - An introduction to your organization.